Dancing as a Hobby - Ten Popular Dance Styles

 This was the era of the Rock and Roll and its king was Elvis Presley.
 Teenagers loved the exciting rhythms and they loved dancing to it.
 Rock and roll continues to be loved because the music sets one feet and body to dancing.
 And you really do not need formal training for this type of dancing.

 Rock and roll is still an active form of dancing in America.
-There are many community clubs as well as night clubs.
+There are many community clubs and night clubs which offer dance participation.
 These dance centers will provide music from re-recorded music or featuring live bands which specialize in rock and roll.

 Did you take ballet classes when you were a child?
 Or perhaps you have seen ballet at show events and considered taking ballet classes.